Best Camera for Instagram

 Weight: 383 g (13.5 oz.)

 If you’re after an interchangeable lens camera that’s smaller and less expensive than the Sony A7iii, the Fujifilm X-T30 is a great option.
-Its sensor is bigger than the 1″ in the Sony RX100 VII, while its 26MP delivers strong, high-res images, all in a small, compact housing.
+Its sensor is bigger than the 1″ in the Sony RX100 VII camera, while its 26MP delivers strong, high-res images, all in a small, compact housing.

 In fact, for a camera with an interchangeable lens system, the Fujifilm X-T30 is satisfyingly small.
 Add to it one of the superb Fujifilm prime lenses and you’ll get amazing low-light performance, tack-sharp portraits, and excellent bokeh, all in a setup that can sit in the hand.